-Research questions Corresponding Assessment Criteria What is the regulatory environment at EU, regional, and local levels, and how does it align with the needs and challenges of the theme?
-How can UAEU's work on this theme contribute to Better Regulations?
-What funding options are currently or will soon be available?
-Does this confirm that there is a clear gap that integrated renovation Regulatory environment programmes and local heating and cooling plans fill?
+Research questions Corresponding Assessment Criteria What is the regulatory environment at EU, regional, and local levels and how does it align with the needs and challenges of the theme?
+How can UAEU's work on this theme contribute to Better Regulation , What funding options are currently or will soon be available?
+Does confirm that there is a clear gap that integrated renovation programmes and local heating and cooling plans fill? this